 However, check out these dog-friendly activities in Shellharbour, including multiple dogs that permit on leash dogs.

-1. Explore Shellharbour Marina
+#1 Explore Shellharbour Marina

 It’s a great spot to walk with your dog, whether the entire length or just part of it.
 There’s even water fountains for both humans and dogs along the way.
 Just make sure you clean up after your dog and keep them out of any playgrounds, plus the Kids Beach next to the Town Centre.

-2. Enjoy a Wild Life Cruise
+#2 Enjoy a Whale Watching Cruise

-Shellharbour Wild operates daily cruises departing from the Town Centre of Shellharbour Marina – with small pets welcome to join you, in addition to support animals.
+Shellharbour Wild operates cruises departing from the Town Centre of Shellharbour Marina – with small pets welcome to join you, in addition to support animals.

-3. Stroll Along the Village Waterfront
+#3 Stroll Along the Village Waterfront

 The original town of Shellharbour is centred just north of the Marina on Addison Street.
 Since the major shopping centre to the west has began to be known as Shellharbour City Centre, this town centre has been dubbed Shellharbour Village.